tenstorrent/tt-metal/tech_reports/FlashAttention/FlashDecode.md

 Overall, the kernel pseudocode is similar to FlashAttention, but with only a single Q chunk and an reduction step at the end.
 The complete reader, writer, and compute kernels are be found [here](https://github.com/tenstorrent/tt-metal/tree/main/ttnn/cpp/ttnn/operations/transformer/sdpa_decode/device/kernels).

 ### 3.4 Causal vs. Non-causal
-In the last part of the implementation details, we will discuss the role of `cur_pos`, `cur_pos_tensor`, and `attn_mask` in the kernel.
+In the final part of the implementation details, we will discuss the role of `cur_pos`, `cur_pos_tensor`, and `attn_mask` in the kernel.

 **Causal mode**

-In causal mode, each batch's query attends to all the previous tokens up to the current decoding position.
-Since each batch is independent, each core will only need to read the previous tokens from the KV cache rather than reading the entire KV cache.
-This is done by passing in the `cur_pos` list, which contains the current decoding position for each batch, into the kernel.
-Alternatively, the `cur_pos_tensor` can be passed in as a row major TT-NN tensor.
-This optimization removes the need for an explicit mask and do redundant computation.
-An example of causal mode flash decode use case is in the [Llama 3 attention module](https://github.com/tenstorrent/tt-metal/blob/main/models/demos/llama3/tt/llama_attention.py).
+In causal mode, each batch's query attends to all previous tokens up to the current decoding position.
+Since each batch is independent, each core only needs to read the previous tokens from the KV cache rather than reading the entire cache.
+This is accomplished by passing the `cur_pos` list, which contains the current decoding position for each batch, into the kernel.
+Alternatively, the `cur_pos_tensor` can be passed in as a row-major TT-NN tensor.
+This optimization eliminates the need for an explicit mask and avoids redundant computation.
+An example of causal mode flash decode can be found in the [Llama 3 attention module](https://github.com/tenstorrent/tt-metal/blob/main/models/demos/llama3/tt/llama_attention.py).

 **Non-causal mode**
 In non-causal mode, the query does not necessarily attend to all previous tokens.
-We support user to pass in an arbitrary attention mask up to `kv_len`.
-Attention on the entire length of KV cache is computed, and the mask is applied to the attention scores.
-An use case of non-causal attention is in the vision language model, where cross attention is applied in decode phase on the entire input image with arbitrary masking.
-An example of non-causal mode flash decode use case is in the [Llama 3 cross attention module](https://github.com/tenstorrent/tt-metal/blob/main/models/demos/llama3/tt/multimodal/llama_cross_attention.py).
+Users can pass in an arbitrary attention mask up to `kv_len`.
+Attention is computed on the entire length of KV cache, and the mask is applied to the attention scores.
+A use case for non-causal attention is in vision-language models, where cross attention is applied in the decode phase on the entire input image with arbitrary masking.
+An example of non-causal mode flash decode can be found in the [Llama 3 cross attention module](https://github.com/tenstorrent/tt-metal/blob/main/models/demos/llama3/tt/multimodal/llama_cross_attention.py).

 ## 4 Performance Analysis